Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

 How saving on realtor fees works

-Selling a house is expensive, and realtor fees are typically your biggest individual cost.
+Selling a house is expensive, and realtor fees are typically your highest individual cost.
 Even a minor fee reduction could save you thousands of dollars.

-In a conventional home sale, the commission — we’ll use 6% for simplicity’s sake — comes out of the seller’s proceeds and is split between the two agents who handle the sale:
+In a conventional home sale, the commission — we’ll use 6% for simplicity’s sake — comes out of the seller’s proceeds and is usually paid by the seller to the two agents:

-When you save on realtor fees, the rate reduction is usually coming from the listing agent or broker’s fee.
-So if you saved 1.5% on commission for a 4.5% total fee, the overall breakdown might look something like this:
+When you save on realtor fees, the rate reduction usually comes from the listing agent or broker’s fee.
+So if you save 1.5% on commission for a 4.5% total fee, the overall breakdown might look something like this:

 Why are listing agents and brokers willing to work for less?

-Listing agents and brokers may drop their rates in order to remain competitive and attract new business.
+Listing agents and brokers may drop their rates to remain competitive and attract new business.

 Several factors are reshaping consumer expectations on what’s reasonable for an agent to charge for helping sell a home:

-• Discount services, like Redfin and Clever, with built-in savings are gaining popularity
+- Discount services with built-in savings - like Redfin and Clever - are gaining popularity

-As a result, many agents and brokers are having to be more flexible in terms of their pricing, service offerings, and overall approach to sign new seller clients.
+As a result, many agents and brokers must be more flexible regarding their pricing, service offerings, and overall approach to signing new seller clients.

-Many have found that by lowering their rates, they can attract more new clients and close more deals, which ultimately makes up for the price reductions.
+Many have found that lowering their rates can attract new clients and close more deals, ultimately making up for the price reductions.

-» MORE: What company charges the lowest real estate commission?
+» What company charges the lowest real estate commission?

-How much can you reasonably expect to save on realtor fees?
+How much can you expect to save on realtor fees?

 Try Clever's free agent matching service: compare top agents in your market, get built-in commission savings.